Skip to main content

 )

-# Verify that settings took effect
+# Verify if settings took effect

 params = runtime.sched_params